 Revenue Recognition.
 In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers."
-This ASU supersedes the revenue recognition requirements in Accounting Standards Codification ("ASC") 605, "Revenue Recognition," and most industry-specific guidance included in the ASC.
-The standard requires that an entity recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services.
-This standard is effective for the Partnership for interim and annual periods beginning October 1, 2017 (Fiscal 2018) and allows for either full retrospective adoption or modified retrospective adoption.
-On April 29, 2015, the FASB issued for public comment a proposal to delay the effective date by one year.
-The Partnership is in the process of assessing the impact of the adoption of ASU 2014-09 on its results of operations, cash flows and financial position.
+The guidance provided under this ASU, as amended, supersedes the revenue recognition requirements in Accounting Standards Codification ("ASC") 605, "Revenue Recognition," and most industry-specific guidance included in the ASC.
+The standard requires that an entity recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+The new guidance is effective for the Partnership for interim and annual periods beginning after December 15, 2017 (Fiscal 2019) and allows for either full retrospective adoption or modified retrospective adoption.
+We have not yet selected a transition method and are currently evaluating the impact of adopting this guidance on our consolidated financial statements.